Eleven Tips to Improve Your Accounts Receivable Turnover

 The more frequently you reconcile your accounting records, the more up-to-date your accounts receivable will be.
 How are the two connected?

 As soon as you receive payments from credit customers, they should be reconciled to outstanding invoices and cleared off your receivables list.
-That keeps your accounts receivable balance current, and makes it easier to track turnover.
+That keeps your accounts receivable balance current, making tracking turnover easier.
 At Enkel, we believe in frequent bank reconciliations for just this reason.

 Remember, taking steps to manage, monitor, and improve accounts receivable turnover is key for healthier cash flow.
-Not only will tracking your turnover help you spot trends in your accounts receivable practices, you can use that information to gauge the impact of your practices on your company’s profitability.
+Tracking your turnover will help you spot trends in your accounts receivable practices, and you can use that information to gauge the impact of your practices on your company’s profitability.

 Need help managing your accounts receivable?